Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 [ Error Message ] We detected an unusual rate of unsolicited emails coming from [you/your organization].
 To protect our users from spam, emails from [you/your organization] have been blocked.
 [You/Your organization] will not be automatically unblocked.
 For further assistance, please contact the system administrator.

-This restriction will not be automatically removed.
+This sending restriction will not be automatically removed.

 Emails sent during the restriction will not be resent.